-We realized that the clients that looked at meeting someone new as an adventure rather than an task, had better outcomes and quicker results.
+We realized that the clients that looked at meeting someone new as an adventure rather than a task, had better outcomes and quicker results.
 So how do you make the switch from just getting through the dating scene, to being highly effective in the dating scene and actually enjoying the journey?

-First and foremost; What you pay attention to gets bigger!
-This means, whether you are focused on the positive or negative of any given situation, what you focus on will always be the catalyst for how you feel about it.
+First and foremost, What you pay attention to gets bigger!
+This means, that whether you are focused on the positive or negative of any given situation, what you focus on will always be the catalyst for how you feel about it.
 Whether you are dating, getting a degree, or shopping for a new car or home, it is your choice of how this experience will affect you.

 The clients that choose to focus on what they learned and or discovered about their date, as opposed to those who focused on what they did not like about their date, seemed to have more fulfillment in the dating process.

-The clients that focused on the dislikes of their date’s appearance etc., felt let down because their expectations had not been met.
+The clients that focused on the dislikes of their date’s appearance etc. felt let down because their expectations had not been met.
 In turn, these clients lag behind in their progression toward their end goal.
 So if you can really try to train your brain to focus on fulfillment, as opposed to disappointment, then every opportunity that you have to get to know another human being on the planet, can actually become a lot more appealing.

-The effort made on your part, may encourage your date to introduce you to someone down the road.
+The effort made on your part may encourage your date to introduce you to someone down the road.
 Your former date may just become your future Matchmaker!
 They may decide to introduce you to a friend or co-worker since they thought so highly of you and left the date feeling grateful to have met you.

-It’s interesting to me that in business we would never be dismissive or be less than our best selves in a meeting, yet when it comes to dating we don’t hold ourselves to the same standard.
+It’s interesting to me that in business, we would never be dismissive or be less than our best selves in a meeting, yet when it comes to dating, we don’t hold ourselves to the same standard.
 The more doors and windows you leave open, the more opportunity you will have for success!

-Lastly it is always a good idea to exchange information if you like them as a person.
+Lastly, it is always a good idea to exchange information if you like them as a person.
 You just need to be clear about your intent at the end of the date.
 Clear intention minimizes any awkwardness and eliminates the need for ducking or dodging their calls after the date.
 State your intention “I would like to exchange information, as I feel we have a lot in common.
 Although you and I don’t connect in this arena, it would be great to stay in touch.”

 If you feel there is no need to stay in touch, it is always good to be clear and to be kind.
-You can say “Thank you for meeting me and although this was not a love connection, I truly enjoyed our time.
+You can say, “Thank you for meeting me, and although this was not a love connection, I truly enjoyed our time.
 I wish you the best of luck and hope you find someone great!”
 This defines the boundaries and also shuts down any reason for you to create a getaway plan.
-Try these tips and once you get these down, there will be more to come!
+Try these tips, and once you get these down, there will be more to come!